How to Install a Thermostat in 3 Steps

 To begin, turn off power to the heating and cooling systems at the main panel.
 Then remove the old thermostat.
 If your old thermostat contains mercury, you’ll see a small glass tube with a shiny silver ball inside.
 Mercury is toxic.
 Take this type of thermostat to a hazardous waste disposal site.

 There will be anywhere from two to five wires hooked up to the old thermostat.
 Label the thermostat wiring with marking tabs using the letters on the old screw terminals as reference.
-If your new thermostat doesn't come with marking tabs, use masking tape.
+If your new thermostat doesn’t come with marking tabs, use masking tape.
 Remove and discard the old thermostat.
+Here are a few things you need to know before you upgrade your thermostat.

 How to Hook Up a Thermostat: Install the mounting plate